lolmaus/lolmaus.github.io/index.md

   <img width="100" height="100" src="https://avatars2.githubusercontent.com/u/200884?v=3&s=460">
 </a>

 Both are pics of me.
-In real life I look something in between. :trollface:
+In real life I look like something in between. :trollface: